Using contexts

 Add and remove users from teams and groups

 GitHub OAuth app users: CircleCI syncs GitHub team and LDAP groups every few hours.
-If a user is added or removed from a GitHub team or LDAP group, it can take up to a few hours to update the CircleCI records and remove access to the context.
+If a user is added or removed from a GitHub team or LDAP group, it can take up to a few hours to update CircleCI records.
+Access to the context will be removed at that point.

 Project restrictions